electron/notarize/README.md

 ## Notes on JWT authentication

-You can obtain an API key from [Appstore Connect](https://appstoreconnect.apple.com/access/api).
-Create a key with _App Manager_ access.
+You can obtain an API key from [App Store Connect](https://appstoreconnect.apple.com/access/api).
+Create a _Team Key_ (not an _Individual Key_) with _App Manager_ access.
 Note down the Issuer ID and download the `.p8` file.
 This file is your API key and comes with the name of `AuthKey_<appleApiKeyId>.p8`.
-This is the string you have to supply when calling `notarize`.

-`notarytool` will not look for the key, and you must instead provide its path as the `appleApiKey` argument.
+Provide the path to this file as the `appleApiKey` argument.

 ## Notes on your teamId

-If you use the new Notary Tool method with `appleId`/`appleIdPassword` you will need to set the `teamId` option.
-To get this ID, go to your [Apple Developer Account](https://developer.apple.com/account), then click on "Membership details", and there you will find your Team ID.
-This link should get you there directly: https://developer.apple.com/account#MembershipDetailsCard
+To get your `teamId` value, go to your [Apple Developer Account](https://developer.apple.com/account), then click on "Membership details", and there you will find your Team ID.

 ## Debug